2cookie/2cookie/README.md

 ## Hi there ^u^ 🩷🍰🍪

-🎶"Don't wanna be alone But I don't wanna be the one that lets you down~"🎶 -MattKC - Misery

 Hiya im 2cookie ^u^

 im a Ui designer UX designer web developer and aspireing security researcher!